USS Constitution: First Barbary War

 The first squadron under the command of Richard Dale in President was instructed to escort merchant ships through the Mediterranean and to negotiate with leaders of the Barbary States.
 A second squadron was assembled under the command of Richard Valentine Morris in Chesapeake.
 The performance of Morris's squadron was so poor, however, that he was recalled and subsequently dismissed from the Navy in 1803.

-Captain Edward Preble recommissioned Constitution on 13 May 1803 as his flagship and made preparations to command a new squadron for a third blockade attempt.
-The copper sheathing on her hull needed to be replaced and Paul Revere supplied the copper sheets necessary for the job.
+Captain Edward Preble ordered to take command of Constitution in a letter dated 14 May 1803 as his flagship and made preparations to command a new squadron for a third blockade attempt.
+She was recommissioned on 20 May.
+The copper sheathing on her hull needed to be replaced and Paul Revere supplied the copper sheets necessary for the job that took 14 days, ending on 25 June.
 She departed Boston on 14 August, and she encountered an unknown ship in the darkness on 6 September, near the Rock of Gibraltar.
 Constitution went to general quarters, then ran alongside the unknown ship.
 Preble hailed her, only to receive a hail in return.
 He identified his ship as the United States frigate Constitution but received an evasive answer from the other ship.
 Preble replied: "I am now going to hail you for the last time.
 If a proper answer is not returned, I will fire a shot into you."
 The stranger returned, "If you give me a shot, I'll give you a broadside."
 Preble demanded that the other ship identify herself and the stranger replied, "This is His Britannic Majesty's ship Donegal, 84 guns, Sir Richard Strachan, an English commodore."
 He then commanded Preble, "Send your boat on board."
 Preble was now devoid of all patience and exclaimed, "This is United States ship Constitution, 44 guns, Edward Preble, an American commodore, who will be damned before he sends his boat on board of any vessel."
 And then to his gun crews: "Blow your matches, boys!"
 Before the incident escalated further, however, a boat arrived from the other ship and a British lieutenant relayed his captain's apologies.
 The ship was in fact not Donegal but instead HMS Maidstone, a 32-gun frigate.
 Constitution had come alongside her so quietly that Maidstone had delayed answering with the proper hail while she readied her guns.
 This act began the strong allegiance between Preble and the officers under his command, known as "Preble's boys", as he had shown that he was willing to defy a presumed ship of the line.